Gemini 3.1 Flash-Lite: Google's Fastest, Leanest AI Model

 Open-source Alternatives

-agent-device is an open-source command-line tool that empowers AI agents to directly control iOS and Android devices via a CLI interface.
+agent-device is an open-source command-line tool that empowers AI agents to directly control iOS and Android devices through a CLI interface.
 Built with TypeScript, it supports essential operations like taps, swipes, and text input, making it easy to integrate into automation workflows.
-It's ideal for developers and testers who need AI to interact with real mobile devices.
+It is ideal for developers and testers who need AI to interact with real mobile devices.
+The project is licensed under MIT and has 2916 GitHub stars as of collection time.